Specialist Crime Division is the dedicated command within Police Scotland which focuses on keeping people safe through work in six key areas:

 Major Investigation Teams (MITs) are located throughout Scotland and are responsible for leading the investigation of all murder inquiries and also lead on large-scale and complex criminal investigations.

 Scotland has a combined command for targeting organised crime and dealing with counter terrorism matters.
-It is led by Det Chief Supt Gerry McLean.
 This is structured in teams located throughout the country which systematically target organised crime groups.

 Officers also work on helping to deliver Police Scotland’s response to the national Contest Strategy (UK Counter Terrorism Strategy) and national Serious and Organised Crime Strategy.
 The Border Policing Command and Fugitive Unit are also part of this Command.